Leonor2004/FSI_24-25/CTFs/CTF8.md

 **Question2**: You already know that we want to explore an SQL injection vulnerability.
 Maybe there is a know vulnerability, reported in public data bases and/or tools that allow you to automate the discovery and abuse of SQL injection vulnerabilities?

-**Answer**: ?????????
+**Answer**: We searched for vulnerabilities in the Notificationx plugin and found the CVE-2024-1698, that us a SQL injection vulnerability.

 **Question3**: What is the endpoint of the vulnerable site, and how can an attack be carried out?
 How can vulnerability be catalogued?

-**Answer**: ?????????
+**Answer**: With the CVE-2024-1698 we found then a way to explore a SQL injection vulnerability, so then we searched for an exploit and found [this](https://github.com/kamranhasan/CVE-2024-1698-Exploit) exploit.

 **Question4**: The attack will allow you to extract information from the server's database.
 In particular, you want to discover the administrator's password, but as good security standards dictate, this is not stored cleanly in the database, but only a hash of the original password is stored.
 For this server, and in more detail, what is the password storage policy?

-**Answer**: ?????????
+**Answer**: WordPress uses PHPass to hash passwords, which generates MD5-based hashes with salt and multiple iterations to slow down brute-force attacks.
+The hash format is identified by the $P$ prefix.
+This method stores a 12-character salt in the hash and applies multiple iterations of MD5.
+Passwords are stored in the `user_pass` column of the `wp_users` table.
+While this provides some protection, it is not as secure as modern methods like bcrypt or Argon2.

 **Question5**: Is storing a hash of the password secure in the sense that it makes it impossible to recover the original password?
 This problem is very common not only in the case of vulnerabilities, but also in the case of data leaks.
 There are several ways to try to reverse hash functions for passwords and tools to automate the process.

 **Answer**: Storing a password hashed is more secure than saving it in plain text, but it is not bullet proof.
-There are ways to dehash the passwords, like for example Hashcat that we used in this ctf.
+There are ways to dehash the passwords, like for example Hashcat tool that we used in this ctf.